-From Jujutsu and Aikido, TTRKS utilizes the ability to control an opponent.
-There are many times in an altercation when the use of extreme force is not necessary.
-In these situations the knowledge of Jujutsu and Aikido are paramount.
+From Jujutsu, Aikido, and Aikijujutsu; TTRKS utilizes the ability to control an opponent.
+There are times when the use of extreme force is not necessary.
+In these situations this knowledge is paramount.
 If there is a more peaceful and less combative alternative to a situation we will always try this avenue first.

 Tae Kwon Do & Hapkido:

-From the Korean arts, TTRKS utilizes their higher level kicks and some aerial techniques.
+The Korean arts influences TTRKS by utilizing their higher level kicks and some aerial techniques.
 Kicking at higher levels and performing aerial maneuvers help our students to control their balance, enhance flexibility, and increase the power and speed of their kicks.
-From the Korean arts we endeavor to follow their philosophy of; Courtesy, Integrity, Perseverance, Self-Control, and Indomitable Spirit.
+From these arts we endeavor to follow their philosophy of; Courtesy, Integrity, Perseverance, Self-Control, and Indomitable Spirit.

 From Ninjutsu we have adopted numerous pressure point applications, nerve strikes, fight tactics, and we learn to be light on our feet as well as remaining mobile and efficient.
 TTRKS also teaches weaponry including bo, sai, nunchaku, sword, kama, tonfa and through non-combative means our most import weapon; our mind.

 Copyright © 2019 Tatsu Te Ryu Karate Systems - All Rights Reserved.